 Premature Death Due to Cardiovascular Disease by Race/Ethnicity

 Premature Death Due to Cardiovascular Disease Definition: Cardiovascular disease is any health problem that includes the heart or blood vessels.
 It is the leading cause of death in the US.
-This measure estimates the number of Years of Potential Life Lost (YPLL) for persons dying before age 75 due to premature death related to cardiovascular disease.
+This measure estimated the number of Years of Potential Life Lost (YPLL) for persons dying before age 75 due to premature death related to cardiovascular disease.
+Race/Ethnicity

 - During the CT SIM pre-implementation years (2013-2015) Blacks (non-Hispanic) had higher rates of YPLL due to cardiovascular disease than all other races.